mcbaron/mcbaron.github.io-arch/about.md

 Current projects build on passion and background in signal processing, as he focuses on acoustics, image processing, and signal processing on graphs.

-In late July 2020, he was laid off from his engineering position as a consequence of the economic factors of COVID-19.
-Instead of jumping back into the job search, he decided to self-sponsor as a "professional" athelete.
-He tries to update this blog weekly with thoughts and ideas related to his training.
+Matthew continues to strive for excellence as a runner as a member of the racing team for the Boston Athletic Association.
+Read this blog weekly with his thoughts and ideas related to training during COVID-19.

 ## [Resume](/static/resume-mcbaron.pdf)